Introduction to TDD and BDD

 “BDD practitioners explore, discover, define, then drive out the desired behaviour of software using conversations, concrete examples, and automated tests.”

-Even so, it’s a lot of words on the page and actually, if you squint a little bit, it goes all blurry.
+There are a lot of words on the page and actually, if you squint a little bit, it goes all blurry.
 There are some interesting things in here but essentially, BDD is a 3-level approach.

 The second thing, once we’ve got that collaboration, is to somehow record that in a way that is meaningful to anybody reviewing it, who might come around and look at it later, who might want to comment on it.
 Typically, that gets done using a ubiquitous language.
-People often use the ‘Given’, ‘When’, ‘Then’ words but that’s not pertinent.
+People often use the ‘Given’, ‘When’, ‘Then’ words but that’s not necessary.
 The idea is that we’ve collaborated and this is shared understanding.
 This has made sure there is a collaborative goal that we’re trying to achieve and once we’ve got good at collaborating, it’s worth trying to capture that so that not everybody needs to be in the room at the same time, so that that shared learning can be propagated.
 Finally, if it’s appropriate to our teams and to our projects, we automate our tests to drive the behaviour.

-We collaborate, we record that collaboration in some form of specification and then we automate that specification to drive out the implementation.
+We collaborate, we record that collaboration in some form of specification, and then we automate that specification to drive out the implementation.

 Cucumber isn't BDD

 Matt and I both work for Cucumber Ltd but in his definition there is no mention of Cucumber anywhere.
 Cucumber is not part of BDD.
 Cucumber is something that has been created to help people automate in a specific way.
 If I go back to Nat and Steve’s book they just use JUnit throughout their book to automate acceptance tests.
-It depends entirely on your organization – how you want to do it.
+It depends entirely on your organization – how you want to practise BDD.